-If you’re interested in being notified of every new post, please click the “subscribe to feed” on the left side of the page.
+If you’re interested in being notified of every new post, please click the “subscribe to feed” on the right side of the page.
 It’s free.

 Intro to Not Holy Faith